-Working in the tradition of American landscape, I find inspiration in the pinewoods and meadows of rural Alabama.
-I walk daily, usually the same few routes.
-Forests change with weather and season; there is always plenty to see.
+Working in the tradition of American landscape, I find inspiration in the pinewoods of rural Alabama.
+I walk daily, mostly the same few trails.
+Forests change with weather and season-there is always plenty to see.
 Back in the studio, I create landscapes from memory and imagination.
 Memory captures the magic; imagination fits composition to the page.

 My art has been described as an